francisvalguedes/bank_marketing/classification/README.md

 ## Intended Use
-This model is used as a proof of concept for the evaluation of an entire data pipeline incorporating Machine Learning fundamentals.
+This model is used in predicting the outcome of a banking marketing campaign, with an entire data pipeline incorporating Machine Learning fundamentals.
 The data pipeline is composed of the following stages:
 1 - etl (fetch_data, eda, preprocessing)
 2 - data_check_segregation (data_check e data_segregation)
 3 - train